Epicodus-Curriculum/career-services-full-stack/pt40weeks-career-services-master-schedule.md

 You will have time in class to create or update your LinkedIn profile to set you up for success in the tech industry.

 **Weeks 8-10: LinkedIn Profile Reviews**
-You’ll meet with your cohort’s advisor to go over your LinkedIn profile.
+You’ll meet with your cohort's advisor to go over your LinkedIn profile.

 **Week 16: Resume and Cover Letter Day in Class**
 You will have a day of in-class time this week dedicated to writing a cover letter and resume, cleaning up your GitHub portfolio, and practicing interview questions.